NoahTheCorgi/ComplexFractalArtGenerator/README.md

 - The art aspect of things will be emphasized more than the theoretical sanity checks.

-In order to create a generator executable from the ComplexFractalArtGenerator directory , please use the command: javac generate/Generate.java
+In order to create a generator executable from the ComplexFractalArtGenerator directory , please use the command: javac generator/Generate.java

 To run the generator after compiling
-, please use the command : java generate/Generate
+, please use the command : java generator/Generate

+For custom Julia Set mode where the toAddValue parameter is customized , please use the same command with two double values following it separated by a space: java generator/Generate 0.285 0.01
+(Tip: Pressing T key will reveal the custom Julia Set mode...)
+(Tip: The results of the custom Julia Set mode is quite sensitive to change in parameters.)

 Key Commands for exploration:
 - WASD keys: move camera